 A: The commencement of a construction project prior to the recording of the Mortgage/Deed of Trust is referred to as a pre-start.
-In certain states, Mechanic's and Materialmen's Liens (see page 15 for definition) would take priority to the Mortgage/Deed of Trust in the event a pre-start takes place prior to the recording of LCEF's Mortgage/Deed of Trust.
+A pre-start will exist regardless if loan funds or borrower building fund dollars are used.
+In certain states, Mechanic's and Materialmen's Liens (see page 11 for definition) would take priority over the Mortgage/Deed of Trust in the event a pre-start takes place prior to the recording of LCEF's Mortgage/Deed of Trust.
+This often results in significant delays in the loan closing process and may impact the project timeline.